skincell/code_line_categorizer/README.md

 * loops
 * control statements -> break, continue, return, etc.
 * indentation level
-* Really want to figure out how to deal with assignments, function defs, etc are all categories or sub categories of each other.
-Maybe
+* Dealt with different assignments by making sub categories for each one rather than one broad category....
+Revisit this.
+* Add integration testing
 * a lot more

 # Warnings List